Chick92/powerbank_instructions_mk12/README.md

 # Document Nomenclature

-Any commands that must be entered in the termnal, which are written in this document will start with a $ symbol.
+Any commands that must be entered in the terminal, which are written in this document will start with a $ symbol.

 $ ssh pbng@10.42.0.184